HiccupinGminor/HiccupinGminor.github.io/_posts/2018-06-20-using-a-computer-to-separate-fifteenth-from-seventeenth-century-data.md

 The brain is made up of cells called neurons.
 For our purposes, neurons work like little electrical gates.
 They receive electrical pulses from other neurons or from sense organs, process these input pulses in some way, and based on the results of the processing either fire or don't fire an electrical pulse to the next neuron which may begin the process all over again.
 We refer to the particular internal processing they do of the inputs that they receive as the neuron's "function".

 Despite their simplicity, multiple neurons arranged together allow for the potential of complex cognitive functions.
-For example, take this simple arrangement:
+For example, take this simple arrangement of five neurons:

 ![](/images/seventeenth-vs-fifteenth/circle-network.png)